-The objective of this study is to cover the intensity of business actors in implementing the implementation of business strategies in the logistics sector.
-This step expects the disruption
+The objective of this study is to cover the intensity of business actors in implementing business strategies in the logistics sector.
+This step expects the disruption or threat to the distribution of food and necessities during Covid-19.
+The spread of the virus is quick and worrying, thus business people need to prepare new business strategies to survive.